 - Access to and upkeep of communal village facilities

 Retirement village operators don’t profit from this fee, and you can rest assured that it can’t be increased greater than the Consumer Price Index without the approval of village residents.
 For further peace of mind, these fees are audited by an independent party each year.

-When it comes time to leave the village you’ll receive an exit entitlement, which equals the purchase price minus the DMF.
-The DMF itself is calculated on a sliding scale for your first three years in the village, starting at 10% of your entry payyment and capped at 35% of the entry payment at the three year mark.
+When it comes time to leave the village, you’ll receive an exit entitlement, which is the purchase price minus the DMF.
+This fee is calculated on a sliding scale for your first three years in the village, starting at 10% and capped at 35% of the entry payment at the three year mark.

-By charging this on exit – rather than incorporating it into the purchase price – you’ll free up your cashflow and also find that your move into the village is much more affordable.
+By charging this on exit – rather than incorporating it into the purchase price – you’ll not only free up your cashflow but find that your move into the village is much more affordable.

-It’s important to note that the DMF is the only fee that allows the team at RetireAustralia to reinvest back into the village through capital replacement works and upgrades of communal facilities.
-This helps maintain value in resident’s homes, which is important when it comes time to sell.
+It’s important to note that the DMF is the only charge that allows the team at RetireAustralia to reinvest back into your village, through capital replacement works, maintenance of communal facilities, and village upgrades.
+This helps maintain value in your home and community, which is important when it comes time to sell.

-What’s more, you’ll know the exact amount of DMF you’ll pay before you move in, making your future budgeting clear and predictable.
+What’s more, you’ll know the exact DMF you’ll pay before you move in, making your future budgeting clear and predictable.